 Of course, since my office is freezing and I sit between two air vents.
 I had to wear a cardigan for most of the day.

 This outfit is a great example of how swapping out just a few pieces can create an entirely different look.
-The shirt and the belt are exactly the same as in this outfit with my pink skirt
+The shirt and the belt are exactly the same as in Prednisone skin

 but adding black and brown instead of pink and pearls takes it from girly to….well, I wouldn’t say tough but definitely tougher.
 Also, I liked that the strappy wedge sandals took it down a notch and made it feel slightly more casual.